lean-mind/savvily-book-converter-python/docs/code-block.md

 ## Caption

-To configure caption it is necessary to keep in mind two types of configurations:
+When setting a caption it is necessary to keep in mind two types of configurations:
 1. Caption configuration
-2. Listing configuration related to caption

 ```latex
 \DeclareCaptionFormat{listing}{{\textwidth+17pt\relax}\vskip1pt#1#2#3}